Student Schedules, Registration, and Academic Regulations

 • Confirm the academic eligibility of student- athletes.

-• Meet with athletes on academic probation and with any athlete appearing to have academic difficulties as requested
+• Meet with athletes on academic probation and with any athlete appearing to have academic difficulties, as requested.

-• Attempt to reduce academic conflicts via strategic scheduling of competition and class registration
+• Attempt to reduce academic conflicts via strategic scheduling of competition and class registration.

 • Monitor academic progress.